noahdecoco/le-survey-app/README.md

 # le-survey-app

-A lesson from Steven Grider in fullstack dev using Node, Express, Mongoose, OAuth, PassportJS, React, Redux, Redux Form, Stripe API, Send Grid API etc...
+An online course in fullstack dev using Node, Express, Mongoose, OAuth, PassportJS, React, Redux, Redux Form, Stripe API, Send Grid API etc...

 User can login, create a simple survey and send to a list of clients.
 Send Grid API tracks the links in the email and we get the the data back using webhooks.